Lower regularity solutions of the biharmonic Schr\"odinger equation in a quarter plane: Preliminaries

-As well-known, the space $X^{s,b}$ with $b> \frac12$ is well-adapted to study the IVP of dispersive equations.
+As is well-known, the space $X^{s,b}$ with $b> \frac12$ is well-adapted to study the IVP of dispersive equations.
 However, in the study of IBVP, the standard argument cannot be applied directly.
-This is due the lack of hidden regularity, more precisely, the control of (derivatives) time trace norms of the Duhamel parts requires to work in $X^{s,b}$-type spaces for $b<\frac12$, since the full regularity range cannot be covered (see Lemma \ref{duhamel} (b)).
+This is due to the lack of hidden regularity, more precisely, the control of (derivatives) time trace norms of the Duhamel boundary operator requires to work in $X^{s,b}$-type spaces for $b<\frac12$, since the full regularity range cannot be covered (see Lemma \ref{duhamel} inequality \eqref{derivative1}).

 Therefore, to treat the solution of our problem, set the solution space denoted by $Z^{s,b}$ with the following norm

 The spatial and time restricted space of $Z^{s,b}(\R^2)$ is defined by the standard way: